-Those questions and more are answered below, along with step by step instructions for rosining your bow strings.
+We’ll answer these questions and more below, along with step by step instructions for rosining your bow strings.

-I also covered a few precautions you should take, especially if you have sensitive skin.
+We’ll also cover a few precautions you should take, especially if you have sensitive skin.

 Let’s begin by examining what rosin actually is and why we need it.
 Then we’ll move on to the detailed instructions for applying rosin.

 - 1 What Is Rosin?

 - 2 Why Do Bow Strings Need Rosin?

 - 3 How To Rosin A Violin Bow

 - 3.1 Step 1: Check If Your Violin Bow Is Pre-Rosined